typemill/docs/00-typemill/02-roadmap.md

 * Introduced frontend forms and added videos (youtube) (v.
 1.2.9)
 * Editor: Edit other block formats visually (v.
 1.2.10)
 * Editor: Edit tables visually (v.
 1.2.11)
+* Editor: Add content blocks above existing blocks (v.
+1.2.12)
+* Editor: Create definition-lists visually (v.
+1.2.13)
+* Editor: Add a table of contents that changes on the fly (v.
+1.2.14)
+* Editor & Plugin: Add math with the pandoc syntax (v.
+1.2.15)
+* Editor & Plugin: Search plugin and footnotes in visual mode (v.
+1.2.16)

 And here is the **roadmap** of the future:

 * Editor: Edit inline formats like links, bold and italic (v.
-1.2.12)
-* Editor: Add content blocks above existing blocks (v.
-1.2.13)
+1.2.17 - 1.2.19)
 * Add meta-data to a page (v.
 1.3.0)
 * Add more plugins (v.
 1.3.1)
 * Add more themes (v.
 1.3.2)